ntaneja1985/DesignPatterns/README.md

 ```

 - Think of it this way, imagine a factory that takes the same input of wood and creates table,chair,sofa,bed etc.
-- It’s like having a customizable assembly line for creating objects
+- It's like having a customizable assembly line for creating objects

 ```c#
 internal static class SimpleFactory